It’s quite easy to view the Dutch language as an ugly duckling. One that will, helaas, never become a beautiful swan.

 Many, many more

 This list, of course, just scratches the surface, but it is easy to overlook just how much of a strong influence that world events have on languages and the words that we use.
 They will, most likely, disappear from our collective consciousness as fast as they have appeared, for without the context of coronavirus when else would they be used?

 As for the Dutch language, it has been suggested that, as with German, the formation of new words is made easier through the use of compound words.
 More or less ninety percent of the terms found in the coronawoordenboek are the result of two words joined together.

 However, the question is: is it really a corona-inspired Dutch phenomenon, or have you noticed a similar trend in other languages?
-Let us know your thoughts in the comments below.
+Tell us your thoughts in the comments below!

 Editor’s Note: This article was originally published in May 2020, but was fully updated in February 2021 for your reading pleasure.